 The teary Sugar cried herself home—again—with a unanimous Heroes Tribal Council vote.
 But why was Gabon's likable Sugar Shack founder the first to go?

 Jeff Probst, packing plenty of blunt, remarked more than once that the Heroes "blew it on the puzzle," a challenge failure due in no small part to Sugar.
-And Probst, obviously no fan of crybabies, noted after the loss, "Sugar, three days into this game, right on cue, you're crying."
+And Probst, obviously no fan of crybabies, noted after the loss: "Sugar, three days into this game, right on cue, you're crying."
 Sugar's "annoying" attempts at chatting and cuddling Colby to death didn't win her any points either.
 Said the man in the white hat: "Sugar's not fit to be out here another 36 days.
-Losing her we're gonna miss...yeah, I don't think we're gonna miss much."
+Losing her we're not gonna miss...yeah, we're not gonna miss much."
 Guess parting with Sugar was not such sweet sorrow for these Heroes, huh?

 That's the sacrifice—let's get to the violence, sex and death!